 In the photo above, you can see runners at Mile 20 in Newton, where hilly terrain begins to separate the front runners from the rest of the pack.

 The fastest runners finish in just over 2 hours.
-In other words, they reach the finish line at Copley Square shortly past noon.
+In other words, they reach the finish line at Copley Square shortly before noon.
 However, the race continues well into the afternoon.

 The Marathon officially ends at 5:30pm, and Boylston Street usually reopens to traffic by 8pm, with other streets used by the race opening at about 7pm.